holdennguyen/aws-assume-role/docs/DEVELOPER_WORKFLOW.md

 The `./dev-cli.sh` script is the single entry point for all common tasks.

 -   `check`: Runs all pre-commit quality checks (format, lint, test, build).
 Use this before every commit.
--   `build`: Builds all cross-platform binaries.
-This is required for running shell integration tests.
+-   `build`: Builds all cross-platform binaries required by integration and additional tests.
 -   `package <version>`: Creates a full, local distributable package (`.tar.gz`, `.zip`) for end-to-end testing.
 -   `release <version>`: Prepares for a new release (updates version and creates release notes).
 -   `help`: Displays the help message.